samooth/spacedrive/README.md

 #### `const done = drive.findingPeers()`

-Indicate to Hyperdrive that you're finding peers in the background, requests will be on hold until this is done.
+Indicate to Spacedrive that you're finding peers in the background, requests will be on hold until this is done.

 Call `done()` when your current discovery iteration is done, i.e. after `swarm.flush()` finishes.